Squeeze out as much information as you can, by appreciating the situation accurately.

 A few months ago, Josh found out that a competitor was opening a new office in the same city as his organization.

-He went over the implications of this, but even after he'd covered all of the bases, he still felt that he was missing something important.
+He gave some thought to the implications of this, but, even after he'd covered all of the bases, he still felt that he was missing something important.
+Then, two months later, he discovered that the competitor had been headhunting all his best managers.
+And there was nothing he could do about it.

 One way to deal with these situations is by using Appreciation.
 This is a simple but powerful technique for extracting the maximum amount of information possible from a simple fact or statement.